The first WhatSugar–approved sweetener is HERE!

 Granulated vs. Crystalized vs. Powdered Monk Fruit.

-On the other hand, powdered monk fruit, as the name suggests, is a one-to-one substitute for regular powdered sugar, with fine crystals similar to confectioners' or powdered sugar.
+On the other hand, powdered monk fruit refers to fine crystals, and is a one-to-one substitute for regular powdered sugar.
 It’s perfect for recipes that require a smooth texture or that final decorative touch.
 The powdered monk fruit below contains finely ground erythritol or allulose combined with fruit extract.
 Want to learn more about powdered sugar replacements?
 Check out my detailed guide HERE.

 What's a Brown Sugar Replacement?